 A 99% confidence interval will allow you to be more confident that the true value in the population is represented in the interval.
 However, it gives a wider interval than a 95% confidence interval.
 For most analyses, it is acceptable to use a 95% confidence interval to extend your results to the general population.

-So, let's begin by calculating a 95% confidence interval for the mean level of confidence in the police.
+So, let's begin by calculating a 95% confidence interval for the mean GCSE score.

 Select Analyze, Descriptive Statistics, and then Explore.